 Advises on growth plans that best utilise a client’s underlying competitive advantage and strengthens it, for successful new growth and a stronger overall business.

-With many growth paths open to a small-to-mid sized company with an existing competitive advantage (CA), deciding on the ideal route can be unclear:
+With many growth paths open to a company with an existing competitive advantage (CA), deciding on the ideal route can be unclear:

 However all growth adds complexity to the business and therefore extra cost.
 Furthermore, growth requires additional capital¹.
 Therefore growth can only increase a company’s value if it earns a profit return on that capital (RoIC) in excess of the cost of capital funding it.₂

 To achieve sales growth that can offset this additional cost and earn a sufficient profit return, there are two routes:

 Durable Value can advise on growth paths that best fulfil either route.

 Expansion service does this by first applying knowledge of the 6 competitive advantage types to gain a detailed insight into the client’s advantage in their existing markets.